 We were pleased to find that we were in the fitter half of the walking group of 12, and even more pleased to find that although rain was predicted for the day, it was more like just cloudy.
 There were a few sprinkles, but nothing too bothersome, and not really interfering with the views.

 We saw interesting vegetation in the Cap part—olive trees, lemon trees, cactus (which Jean got a little too close to), pepper trees (like, the spice.
 Which I didn’t know grew on trees.).
 And Roquebrune was a fairly dramatic, somewhat Italian-looking city.
-This part of the France is very close to Italy, in fact, and a lot of areas have traded back and forth between the two countries over the years.
+This part of France is very close to Italy, in fact, and a lot of areas have traded back and forth between the two countries over the years.

 Walk 2: Sospel

 This was our first mountain walk, a bit more of challenge because of the ascent (460 m) and because the path was rougher.
-To get to the trail start, we took a bus along the narrow, twisty mountain road.
+To get to the trail head, we took a bus along the narrow, twisty mountain road.
 The day was predicted to be nice, so I decided to omit the rain pants and waterproof backpack cover, to make things a little lighter.

 We pretty much started with an hour’s climbing, but found it quite doable.
 Our guide was very good at keeping a reasonable, steady pace, so no one got worn out by early over-ambition.
 Of course, we would stop periodically for the slower ones to catch up.
-We learned about some of the wild animals in this part of France— though the only ones we saw were squirrels, we did see evidence of boars, who dig up big piles of dirt.
+We learned about some of the wild animals in this part of France: though the only ones we saw were squirrels, we did see evidence of boars, who dig up big piles of dirt.
 We learned that wolves had been wiped out in France, but they are now migrating back from Italy—which isn’t pleasing the French farmers.

 At the top was a bunker, built around 1934 in anticipation of war.